marsel-edu/docs/privacy-policy.md

 ## Calendar Integration

 The Google Calendar integration API is used to retrieve upcoming meeting information and automatically record meetings from the user’s Google Calendar.
-Memora fully complies with the [**Google API Services User Data Policy**](https://developers.google.com/terms/api-services-user-data-policy?sjid=1441274496721333051-EU#additional_requirements_for_specific_api_scopes), including the Limited Use requirements.
+94Talent fully complies with the [**Google API Services User Data Policy**](https://developers.google.com/terms/api-services-user-data-policy?sjid=1441274496721333051-EU#additional_requirements_for_specific_api_scopes), including the Limited Use requirements.
 Google Workspace APIs are not used to develop, improve, or train generalized AI and/or ML models.

 ## Automatically Collected Information